samridhgupta/cowin-vaccinate-me-bot/README.md

 - API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2

-- Please feel free to spread the word, if you dont mind.
-Link: https://www.linkedin.com/feed/update/urn:li:activity:6794138228464193536/

-- And finally,  If you face any issues please refer to the [troubleshooting section](#troubleshooting-common-problems) at the end of this doc, Still I know code quality isn't great.
+- If you face any issues please refer to the [troubleshooting section](#troubleshooting-common-problems) at the end of this doc, Still I know code quality isn't great.
 Suggestions are welcome.

-1. If you are still facing errors and want to run this script on windows using exe, please see the section below [How to run on windows](#how-to-run-on-windows)
-2.
-3. Instructions for iOS have also been added.
-See the [Setup Guide for iOS](#setup-guide-for-ios) for details.
-Please note that its not possible to automate the OTP auto read on iOS completely, however its possible to make it a 1 tap process, which is far better than seeing and entering the OTP manually.

 ## What this repository does
 1. Automates OTP read from the SMS after the token expires.
 2. Randomly chooses one of the available slots instead of waiting for input from the user.
-3. Reduces the polling wait to optimize on the polling frequency (hence the name bombardier)
 ![image](https://user-images.githubusercontent.com/83712877/117467267-290fd200-af71-11eb-8461-d6e253c183d7.png)

 #### How it works via IFTTT app on Android